kstenerud/concise-encoding/ce-structure.md

  * UTF-8 printable characters
  * UTF-8 whitespace characters

-The following character sequences must not be put into comment strings because they will cause problems in CTE:
+The following character sequences must not be put into comment strings because they are comment delimiters in CTE:

 * `/*`
 * `*/`